silky1313/silky1313/README.md

 # Self-introduction
 I am a software engineer from China.
-I am currently engaged in the development of devops tools.
-I am interested in distributed theory, kv store, and devops tools.
+I am currently engaged in the development of devops tools，This is our product [cnb](cnb.cool)  I am interested in distributed theory, kv store, and devops tools.

 # some target